Sfmg LLC Sells 442 Shares of Meta Platforms, Inc. (NASDAQ:META)

-Sfmg LLC lessened its holdings in shares of Meta Platforms, Inc. (NASDAQ:META – Free Report) by 4.0% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 10,746 shares of the social networking company’s stock after selling 442 shares during the period.
-Sfmg LLC’s holdings in Meta Platforms were worth $3,226,000 as of its most recent filing with the SEC.
+Sfmg LLC trimmed its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 4.0% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 10,746 shares of the social networking company’s stock after selling 442 shares during the quarter.
+Sfmg LLC’s holdings in Meta Platforms were worth $3,226,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently modified their holdings of META.
-Farmers & Merchants Investments Inc. grew its stake in shares of Meta Platforms by 1.6% in the second quarter.
-Farmers & Merchants Investments Inc. now owns 2,060 shares of the social networking company’s stock worth $591,000 after acquiring an additional 33 shares during the period.
-First Affirmative Financial Network grew its stake in shares of Meta Platforms by 1.4% in the third quarter.
-First Affirmative Financial Network now owns 2,443 shares of the social networking company’s stock worth $733,000 after acquiring an additional 33 shares during the period.
-Little House Capital LLC grew its stake in shares of Meta Platforms by 0.5% in the second quarter.
-Little House Capital LLC now owns 6,443 shares of the social networking company’s stock worth $1,849,000 after acquiring an additional 34 shares during the period.
-Staley Capital Advisers Inc. grew its stake in shares of Meta Platforms by 1.8% in the second quarter.
-Staley Capital Advisers Inc. now owns 1,939 shares of the social networking company’s stock worth $556,000 after acquiring an additional 35 shares during the period.
-Finally, Cherrydale Wealth Management LLC grew its stake in shares of Meta Platforms by 1.0% in the third quarter.
-Cherrydale Wealth Management LLC now owns 3,404 shares of the social networking company’s stock worth $1,022,000 after acquiring an additional 35 shares during the period.
-Institutional investors and hedge funds own 62.87% of the company’s stock.
+Other hedge funds have also added to or reduced their stakes in the company.
+Stephens Investment Management Group LLC bought a new stake in shares of Meta Platforms during the second quarter worth $30,000.
+Altshuler Shaham Ltd bought a new stake in shares of Meta Platforms during the second quarter worth $30,000.
+PayPay Securities Corp grew its stake in shares of Meta Platforms by 65.2% during the third quarter.
+PayPay Securities Corp now owns 109 shares of the social networking company’s stock worth $33,000 after buying an additional 43 shares during the last quarter.
+E Fund Management Hong Kong Co.
+Ltd. bought a new stake in shares of Meta Platforms during the third quarter worth $40,000.
+Finally, Hibernia Wealth Partners LLC acquired a new position in shares of Meta Platforms during the third quarter worth $47,000.
+62.87% of the stock is owned by institutional investors.

-In other Meta Platforms news, insider Jennifer Newstead sold 670 shares of the stock in a transaction dated Tuesday, October 31st.
+In other Meta Platforms news, insider Jennifer Newstead sold 670 shares of Meta Platforms stock in a transaction that occurred on Tuesday, October 31st.
 The shares were sold at an average price of $303.11, for a total transaction of $203,083.70.
-Following the transaction, the insider now directly owns 32,990 shares in the company, valued at approximately $9,999,598.90.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In other Meta Platforms news, insider Jennifer Newstead sold 670 shares of the stock in a transaction dated Tuesday, October 31st.
-The shares were sold at an average price of $303.11, for a total transaction of $203,083.70.
-Following the transaction, the insider now directly owns 32,990 shares in the company, valued at approximately $9,999,598.90.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Mark Zuckerberg sold 28,009 shares of the stock in a transaction dated Thursday, November 2nd.
-The shares were sold at an average price of $310.60, for a total transaction of $8,699,595.40.
+Following the transaction, the insider now owns 32,990 shares of the company’s stock, valued at $9,999,598.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, insider Jennifer Newstead sold 670 shares of the business’s stock in a transaction on Tuesday, October 31st.
+The shares were sold at an average price of $303.11, for a total value of $203,083.70.
+Following the transaction, the insider now owns 32,990 shares of the company’s stock, valued at $9,999,598.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Mark Zuckerberg sold 28,009 shares of the business’s stock in a transaction on Monday, November 6th.
+The stock was sold at an average price of $316.16, for a total transaction of $8,855,325.44.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 856,675 shares of company stock worth $293,293,442 in the last three months.
-Corporate insiders own 13.75% of the company’s stock.
+Insiders have sold 856,675 shares of company stock valued at $293,293,442 over the last 90 days.
+13.75% of the stock is currently owned by corporate insiders.

-Meta Platforms (NASDAQ:META – Get Free Report) last posted its quarterly earnings results on Wednesday, October 25th.
-The social networking company reported $4.39 EPS for the quarter, topping analysts’ consensus estimates of $3.62 by $0.77.
+Meta Platforms (NASDAQ:META – Get Free Report) last announced its earnings results on Wednesday, October 25th.
+The social networking company reported $4.39 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.62 by $0.77.
 Meta Platforms had a net margin of 23.42% and a return on equity of 26.40%.
-The firm had revenue of $34.15 billion for the quarter, compared to analysts’ expectations of $33.58 billion.
-During the same period in the prior year, the business posted $1.64 earnings per share.
-The business’s revenue for the quarter was up 23.2% on a year-over-year basis.
-Equities research analysts forecast that Meta Platforms, Inc. will post 14.36 earnings per share for the current year.
+The company had revenue of $34.15 billion during the quarter, compared to analyst estimates of $33.58 billion.
+During the same period in the previous year, the business posted $1.64 earnings per share.
+The firm’s quarterly revenue was up 23.2% compared to the same quarter last year.
+On average, research analysts anticipate that Meta Platforms, Inc. will post 14.36 earnings per share for the current year.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.